 Cash Back vs Travel Rewards Credit Cards

 While both cash back vs travel rewards credit cards have their perks and benefits, choosing the wrong one will put a damper on your rewards.
-Do you travel (or plan to travel) in the coming months?
+Do you plan to travel in the coming months?
 Or do you prefer getting cash back?